People

 Email: jkoenig6@utk.edu

-Blake Califf he/him (Undergraduate research intern Ecology & Evolutionary Biology)
+Blake Califf he/him (Undergraduate research intern Ecology & Evolutionary Biology.
+Awarded the DRA and AURA grant)

 Since a young age, I have been fascinated by the natural world.
 I enjoy studying biology because it proves there is always an answer to questions regarding our planet.
 I plan to take what I learn as a member of the BotanEE lab and apply it when I eventually pursue a postgraduate degree.
 When I am not in the lab or out doing fieldwork, I am on the soccer pitch, exploring the city of Knoxville, or cheering on my fellow Vols at sporting events.